instadw/instadwell-blog/_posts/2026-6-02-pg-near-dit-university-dehradun-upes-uttaranchal.md

 ## PG near Uttaranchal University {#pg-near-uttaranchal-university}

-PG near Uttaranchal University Dehradun is in steady demand given the university's large engineering, law, and management intake, and PG in Dehradun near Uttaranchal University from Pondha keeps you within easy reach of both the campus and the city.
+PG near Uttaranchal University Dehradun and PG in Dehradun near Uttaranchal University are both in steady demand given the university's large engineering, law, and management intake, and PG in Dehradun near Uttaranchal University from Pondha keeps you within easy reach of both the campus and the city.

 Uttaranchal University is located on Hindley Road, near the Prem Nagar area of Dehradun.
 It is a large private university with strong enrolment in engineering, law, and management programmes, and PG demand near the campus is consistent throughout the academic year.